SSWConsulting/SSW.Rules.Content/rules/automated-ui-testing-sparingly/rule.md

 ![Figure: Mike Cohn's automated test pyramid (2009)](test-pyramid-cohn.jpg)

-The topmost layer of the pyramid is deliberately small and represents the small amount of end-to-end user interface-based automated checks that should be written and executed against the system.
+The topmost layer of the pyramid is deliberately small and represents the small amount of end-to-end UI-based automated checks that should be written and executed against the system.

 ✅ Customer workflows - Tests at the level of the UI most closely mimic user interaction with the software and so are ideal for checking the most important customer workflows.